 In a football match, Ronaldo makes 4 goals from 10 penalty kicks.
 The probability of converting a penalty kick into a goal by Ronaldo, is

 Solutions for Chapter 25: Probability

 RD Sharma solutions for Mathematics for Class 9 chapter 25 - Probability

-Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
-RD Sharma textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.
+Further, we at Shaalaa.com provide such solutions so students can prepare for written exams.
+RD Sharma textbook solutions can be a core help for self-study and provide excellent self-help guidance for students.

 Concepts covered in Mathematics for Class 9 chapter 25 Probability are Probability - an Experimental Approach.

-Using RD Sharma Class 9 solutions Probability exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
-The questions involved in RD Sharma Solutions are important questions that can be asked in the final exam.
-Maximum students of CBSE Class 9 prefer RD Sharma Textbook Solutions to score more in exam.
+Using RD Sharma Mathematics for Class 9 solutions Probability exercise by students is an easy way to prepare for the exams, as they involve solutions arranged chapter-wise and also page-wise.
+The questions involved in RD Sharma Solutions are essential questions that can be asked in the final exam.
+Maximum CBSE Mathematics for Class 9 students prefer RD Sharma Textbook Solutions to score more in exams.

-Get the free view of chapter 25 Probability Class 9 extra questions for Mathematics for Class 9 and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of Chapter 25, Probability Mathematics for Class 9 additional questions for Mathematics Mathematics for Class 9 CBSE, and you can use Shaalaa.com to keep it handy for your exam preparation.